 Fond memories in 1970 of travelling through the Great Salt Desert of Iran and the magnificent countryside and challenges of Afghanistan, India etc..
 Time hadn’t dimmed the passion for being in a Land Rover again.

-But I didn’t have one any more.
-The vehicle we, two fellow Kiwi’s and myself, drove home to New Zealand from the UK, had been sold years ago to fund a business venture.
-For those interested, it was an ex British Army Series 11A Short wheel base.
+The vehicle we, two fellow Kiwi’s Jean and Roger and myself, drove home to New Zealand from the UK, had been sold years ago to fund a business venture.
+For those interested, the Land Rover was an ex British Army Series 11A Short wheel base.
 Bought at the British army auctions in Ruddington for £230.
 Only 44k miles on the clock and a canvas top.
 Perfect for a range of climates, from northern Norway to Central India.
 Canvas sides and rear, up or down.
 After months of adaption to accommodate us all for sleeping and living in and mounting Jerry cans for petrol, oil and water.
 The journey started when we shipped her to Bergen, Norway.
 I think it’s fair to say, that trip changed my life.

 A challenge to start the new Millennium.